Integrality of noetherian Grothendieck categories: Molecule spectrum

 \begin{Definition} Let $\cG$ be a Grothendieck category.
 The \emph{molecule spectrum} $\MSpec\cG$ of $\cG$ is defined as

 An \emph{molecule} in $\cG$ is an element of $\MSpec\cG$.
 For each prime object $H$ in $\cG$, its equivalence class is denoted by $\widetilde{H}$. \end{Definition}

 For each $\rho=\widetilde{H}\in\MSpec\cG$, the prime closed subcategory $\cl{H}$ is denoted by $\cl{\rho}$.
-This does not depend on the choice of $H$ because of the definition of a prime object.
+This does not depend on the choice of $H$ because of the definition of molecule equivalence.
 This operation relates the molecule spectrum and prime closed subcategories as in the following proposition:

 \begin{Proposition} Let $\cG$ be a Grothendieck category. \begin{enumerate} \item Assume that $U$ is a projective generator of $\cG$ and that $\cG$ itself is a prime closed subcategory of $\cG$.
 Then $U$ is a prime object. \item The injection